 Waga Border Ceremony

-Lahore is just a couple of kilometers away from India and at the border, there is a ceremony that happens twice a day.
+Lahore is just a couple of kilometers away from India, and at the border, there is a ceremony that happens twice a day.
 It’s a military ceremony where soldiers march up and down trying to impress, while locals on each side cheer, sing, shout, and show their patriotism.

-Unfortunately, due to timing, we were unable to attend the border ceremony.
-This was a huge disappoint for me, as I have heard great things about the ceremony and it’s something I really wanted to experience.
-If you get the chance to visit Lahore please go to this so I can live vicariously through you!
+Unfortunately, due to timing, we could not attend the border ceremony.
+This was a huge disappointment for me, as I have heard great things about the ceremony, and it’s something high on my bucket list.

-Instead of the traditional domes found on most mosques, Faisal Mosque is topped by sloping roofs.
+Instead of the traditional domes found in most mosques, Faisal Mosque is topped by sloping roofs.
 The main prayer room can hold up to 100,000 people!

 Non-Muslims are requested to avoid visiting during prayer times and Fridays.
-Visitors should take off shoes before entering the courtyard and dress conservatively.
+Visitors should take off their shoes before entering the courtyard and dress conservatively.

 Monal Restaurant for views of the city